Cybersex: Cybersex trafficking

 Cybersex trafficking is the live streaming of coerced sexual acts and or rape.
 Victims are abducted, threatened, or deceived and transferred to 'cybersex dens.'
 The dens can be in any location where the cybersex traffickers have a computer, tablet, or phone with internet connection.
 Perpetrators use social media networks, videoconferences, pornographic video sharing websites, dating pages, online chat rooms, apps, dark web sites, and other platforms.
 They use online payment systems and cryptocurrencies to hide their identities.
 Millions of reports of its occurrence are sent to authorities annually.
 South China Morning Post has stated that new laws and police procedures are needed to combat this type of cybercrime.

 Cyber-rape

-A man named Bjorn was the first person ever charged with rape-via-the-internet.
+A man named Bjorn was the first person charged with rape-via-the-internet.
 This was because Bjorn blackmailed minors into performing sexual acts for him over a computer network, which would normally be prosecuted under other laws.
-He was charged by Swedish authorities and Swedish laws notably don't require physical penetration for a rape conviction.
+He was charged by Swedish authorities and Swedish laws notably do not require physical penetration for a rape conviction.